yang7656/java-project/README.md

 # java-project
-update to see AWS CodeBuild builds automatically.
+Update to see AWS CodeBuild builds automatically.
+Hello!